 Cite census data indicating whether early industrialization was a revolutionary process.

-Explain how the lesson’s simulation demonstrates changes in the workplace due to The American System of Manufactures.
+Reflect on the extent to which the simulation demonstrates changes in the workplace due to the American System of Manufactures.